 Simply put, no. Not all packaging used for transporting dangerous goods must bear a UN approval mark.
 There are some packagings that do not require a UN mark but do still need to meet a number of requirements set out in the model regulations, including their capability of passing various packaging tests and the quality of material used.
-They may also likely require combination packaging.
-Limited Quantity, Excepted Quantity and Packaging for Biological Substances (Category B Infectious Substances) are examples where packaging does not need to bear a UN Mark but needs to conform to various standards outlined in the relevant DG regulations.
+Limited Quantity, Excepted Quantity and Packaging for Biological Substances (Class 6.2 Category B Infectious Substances) are examples where packaging does not need to bear a UN Mark but needs to conform to various construction and capability standards outlined in the relevant DG regulations.

 A UN specification mark identifies that a packaging has been approved to United Nations standards for the transport of dangerous goods by road, sea and/or air.
 A UN specification mark will usually be made up of a number of numbers and letters, directly following a ‘UN’ logo.
 The below is an example of a UN specification mark that would be displayed on an approved fibreboard box – known as a 4G package.

 Similarly, the next example relates to a UN approved steel drum with a removable head – given the UN packaging type identification ‘1A2’.